renegade-fi/renegade-docs/docs.renegade.fi/docs/technical-reference/typescript-sdk.md

 An error may be thrown if:

 - a `seed` does not exist in the provided `config`
-- the provided `base` mint does not exist in the token mapping
-- the provided `quote` mint does not exist in the token mapping
 - the API request authorization is incorrect / missing

 ### cancelOrder